-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2015
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2016

 Basis Risk: By entering into the swap based upon the 30 day LIBOR rate of interest, the City has undertaken basis risk associated with a change in tax rates and structure.
 While the average relationship between the SIFMA (tax-exempt) and LIBOR (taxable) interest rates has been 67%, this relationship may not always apply.
-Since late 2008, this relationship has been significantly higher for various periods of time due to disruptions in the financial markets.
+Since late 2008, this relationship has been significantly higher or lower for various periods of time due to disruptions in the financial markets.
 The payments received from the counterparty may be less than the amount owed to the counterparty, resulting in a net increase in debt service.
-Since 2013 the SIFMA/LIBOR relationship was significantly lower than 67%.
-In this case payments received from the counterparty have been greater than the amount owed to the counterparty which results in a net decrease in debt service.
+From 2013 to early 2016, the SIFMA/LIBOR relationship was significantly lower than 67%.
+In this case payments received from the counterparty were greater than the amount owed to the counterparty which resulted in a net decrease in debt service.
 In addition, a reduction in federal income tax rates might increase the percentage relationship between SIFMA and LIBOR and may potentially increase the cost of the financing.